-Judge Judy Goes Ballistic On Show 21-Year-Old Guest With 10 Kids Who Says He Slept With Her Daughter
+Judge Judy Goes Ballistic On 21-Year-Old Show Guest With 10 Kids Who Says He Slept With Her Daughter

 The man said the kids’ ages are from 3 to 5-years-old, to Judy’s amazement.

 “I know that this is not really germane but it blows my mind,” she says.
-“With how many different women do you have these ten children?”

 Judy pauses and allows the man to collect his thoughts and he says “about four” before leaning over the microphone again and saying, “About four of them including… your daughter.”